alexs2112/University-Notes/2023-Winter/ARKY205/Midterm 4.md

  - **Corded Ware People**: Knwon as Battle Axe people, frequently buried with military axes (no use as tools)
  - **Bell Beaker People**: Often associated with megaliths, spread extremely quickly, famous warrior archers
 	 - Distinctive ceramics, also produced daggers, flat axe heads, halberds
+ - **Artifacts**:
+	 - Bronocice Pot: Inscribed with possible four-wheeled vehicle
+	 - Jemdet Nasr: Square tablet covered in seals
+	 - Globular Amphora: Super round and fat guy with tiny handles on the shoulders

 [Conceptualizing the Bronze Age and two questions about Minoan palaces] [Show you an artifacts related to an Aegean society and ask you to identify it]